TransmitSecurity/bindid-react-native/README.md

 #### M1 arch chip

-If you have an issue running the example project on the M1 arch chip, There is a workaround solution from Apple [Apple Rosetta](https://support.apple.com/en-us/HT211861) that enables a Mac with Apple silicon to use apps built for a Mac with an Intel processor.
+1. If you have an issue running the example project on the M1 arch chip, There is a workaround solution from Apple, [Apple Rosetta](https://support.apple.com/en-us/HT211861) that enables a Mac with Apple silicon to use apps built for a Mac with an Intel processor.

+2. There is another solution by excluding arm64 for the simulator architecture, both from your project and the Pod project.
+[Stackoverflow](https://stackoverflow.com/a/63955114).

 #### Android compile issues